 This course involves the study of the importance of math, science, and language activities in programs designed for young children.
 The student is involved in planning and designing a variety of appropriate learning experiences, including storybook reading, puppetry, flannel-board presentations, hands on science activities, and math games.

-Con-current 307-115.
+Con-current 307-115 or work experience in Early Childhood Education.